sandialabs/InterSpec/target/electron/README.md

 # And also copy all the InterSpec resources to the
 # 'app' sub-directory of your build dir
+cmake-js build --out=build_dir --target install
+# Or
-cmake --build build_dir --target install
+cmake --build build_dir --target install --config Release
 # Or
 ninja -C build_dir install

 # Then to actually create the distributable package, run on of the following
 # (assuming your build directory is 'build_macos', 'build_win', or 'build_linux',